ASAP-CRN/pmdbs-bulk-rnaseq-wf/README.md

 # List available teams
 ./util/promote_staging_data -l

-# Print out the files that would be copied or deleted from the staging bucket to the curated bucket for teams team-hardy, team-rio, and cohort
+# Print out the files that would be copied or deleted from the staging bucket to the curated bucket for teams team-hardy, team-wood, and cohort
-./util/promote_staging_data -t team-hardy,team-rio,cohort
+./util/promote_staging_data -t team-hardy,team-wood,cohort

-# Promote data for team-hardy, team-rio, team-wood, and cohort
+# Promote data for team-hardy, team-lee, team-wood, and cohort
 ./util/promote_staging_data -a -p -s dev
 ```